-KIB-SKI Computer Science and Communication Systems, Bachelor, ASPO 01.10.2017, semester 5, mandatory course
+KIB-SKI (P222-0040) Computer Science and Communication Systems, Bachelor, ASPO 01.10.2022, semester 5, mandatory course

-30 class hours (= 22.5 clock hours) over a 15-week period.
 The total student study time is 90 hours (equivalent to 3 ECTS credits).

 There are therefore 67.5 hours available for class preparation and follow-up work and exam preparation.